NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 If the target zone is unsigned, the procedure as described in the remainder of this section SHOULD be followed.

 When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the unsigned target zone (though not when the target name server is known to support incremental deleg, which will be discussed in {{authoritative-name-server-support}}).
-The query name for the test query is the `_deleg` label prepended to the apex of zone for which to test presence, with query type IDELEG.
+The query name for the test query is the `_deleg` label prepended to the apex of zone for which to test presence, with query type NS.

 The testing query can have three possible outcomes: